olafk/liferay-request-attribute-contributor-web/README.md

 A quick POC to access request attributes from a Liferay Template (aka Fragment) for the following use cases

-## Detection of DNT header

-Liferay Analytics Cloud documents that it won't track users that send the "Do not track" header, aka DNT.

-If you're preparing an AC demo and your browsers are sending this header, it's crucial that you detect this early, before you're sending days worth of traffic.

 ## Access all request attributes

 In some cases it's useful to inspect the request attributes - e.g. in order to see what information you _could_ access if you needed to.